Pebble Beach Golf Links Logo

 509 yds

-This hole is a reachable par-5 during guest play and will play as such during the U.S. Women’s Open.
+This hole is a reachable par-5 during guest play.
 During PGA Tour and U.S. Open play, the hole is traditionally a par-4.
 For those laying up, the fairway stops 100 yards from the green in front of a hidden cross bunker.

 Par 4